 - Organizational perception of your capabilities or worth?

-- Bad decision or judgment error is putting you at risk?
+- A wrong decision or judgment error is putting you at risk?

 You feel you may be at a fork in your career path.
-Maybe you’re not enjoying your work, culture, climate or opportunity.
-Every role with every company has peaks and valleys so the “stay or leave” decision should not be a knee jerk to an isolated occurrence.
-It should be made as this valley persists or deepens.
-Lets analyze each of these seven decision points.
+Maybe you’re not enjoying your work, culture, climate, or opportunity.
+Every role with every company has peaks and valleys, so the “stay or leave” decision should not be a knee-jerk to an isolated occurrence.
+Whether to stay or leave should be made as this valley persists or deepens.
+Let’s analyze each of these eight decision points.

 - Struggling Business model – Is it temporary or long-term?
 Does the organization have a plan to get out of a bad situation?
 Are there milestones to improvement?
-If there are no plans and ways to measure improvement (milestones) then it is time to take steps to leave.
-If there is a plan without milestones or if the company is continually missing the milestones, it is time to take steps to leave.
+If there are no plans and ways to measure growth (milestones), then it is time to take steps to leave.
+If there is a plan without milestones or if the company is continually missing the benchmarks, it is time to take steps to go.
 Continual progress toward an improved situation is essential to stay.

 - Leadership void – Is this due to a temporary management change or a long-term cultural problem.
 Leadership void is very similar to a bad boss but is more systemic to the organization and its culture.
-Does it seem the work and direction is rudderless and this derelict wandering by the organization or department is continual?
+Does it seem the work and direction are rudderless, and this derelict wandering by the organization or department is continual?
 If so, it is time to take steps to leave.

-- Business model under stress – We work in a very disruptive, competitive world today.
+- The business model under stress – We work in a very disruptive, competitive world today.
 New competitors enter daily with new offers and value propositions.
-Is the organization aware of these seismic shifts or are they just doing business as usual?
-Are they monitoring and measuring the impact of disruption on their revenue, product adoptions, consumer expectations or profits?
+Is the organization aware of these seismic shifts, or are they just doing business as usual?
+Are they monitoring and measuring the impact of disruption on their revenue, product adoptions, consumer expectations, or profits?
 If not, it is time to take steps to leave.

-- Organizational perceptions of your capability – It is not uncommon for a good employee to be typecast as a result of one mistake or miss-step.
-We all make mistakes or have a learning curve in job that may result in an isolated and temporary performance issue.
+- Organizational perceptions of your capability – It is not uncommon for an excellent employee to be typecast after one mistake or miss-step.
+We all make mistakes or have a learning curve in the job that may result in an isolated and temporary performance issue.
 Can this perception be changed?
-Have you taken appropriate steps to change this perception but it persists?
-If leadership cannot see you for your potential and continue to unfairly typecast you, it is time to take steps to leave.
+Have you taken appropriate steps to change this perception, but it persists?
+If leadership cannot see you for your potential and continue to typecast you unfairly, it is time to take steps to leave.

 - A decision or judgment error – If you make decisions, some are going to be wrong.
 You will make mistakes managing situations and people.
 Does your boss or the organization hold a grudge?
 Do you get appropriate coaching/training when you make mistakes and are allowed to learn from them and correct them?
-If the culture is to hold a grudge or not allow mistakes to be opportunities to learn it is time to take steps to leave.
+If the culture is to hold a grudge or not let errors to be opportunities to learn, it is time to take steps to leave.

-This list of seven is representative of obvious forks in your career path.
-But there is another often overlooked situation where a true leader makes a stay or leave decision.
+This list of eight is representative of different forks in your career path.
+But there is another often overlooked situation where a natural leader makes a stay or leave decision.
 Have you ever been in a role that no longer inspired you, challenged you, or where you became complacent?
-Have you ever been in a role where your impact on the department or the organization turned from significant to incremental?
-Have you ever gotten to the point where you have taken the department or organization as far as you could and it was time to bring in the next person to take it to the next level?
-Are you not getting the trust and support you need to make the significant changes needed to take the organization to the next level?
-This decision point is subtler, personal and feels riskier but when you get to this apex of the impact curve it may be the best time to take steps to leave.
+Have you ever been in a position where your impact turned from significant to incremental?
+Have you ever gotten to the point where you have taken the department or organization as far as possible, and it was time to bring in the next person to take it to the next level?
+Are you not getting the trust and support you need to make the significant changes required to take the organization to the next level?
+This decision point is subtler, personal, and feels riskier, but when you get to this apex of the impact curve, it may be the best time to take steps to leave.

-Once you make the decision to leave, build a bridge don’t burn a bridge.
-Do the necessary work to set your tasks, projects, department and direct reports up for success.
-Create a job description and skills inventory that your replacement will need to be successful.
-In some situations you can be very transparent with your decision and offer to help hire a successor; this is rare but brings a great value to the organization.
-You are leaving voluntarily so be gracious and generous with your bosses, the company and your direct reports; don’t throw anyone under the bus.
-In your exit interview be honest but respectful as to why you are leaving; always try to provide them with your insights as a way to help them improve their situation.
+Once you decide to leave, build a bridge, don’t burn a bridge.
+Do the necessary work to set your tasks, projects, department, and direct reports up for success.
+Create a job description and skills inventory that your replacement will need to succeed.
+In some situations, you can be very transparent with your decision and offer to help hire a successor; this is rare but brings excellent value to the organization.
+You are leaving voluntarily, so be gracious and generous with your bosses, the company, and direct reports; don’t throw anyone under the bus.
+In your exit interview, be honest but respectful as to why you are leaving; always try to provide them with your insights to help them improve their situation.

-In business today everyone needs to own and manage his or her own career.
-Thinking the company will return your loyalty or take care of you when times get rough is a serious career mistake.
+In business today, everyone needs to own and manage their career.
+Thinking the company will return your loyalty or take care of you when times get rough is a grave career mistake.
 Hanging on just because that feels safer sets the stage for failure and low self-esteem.
-If we acknowledge these fundamental facts, we begin to make better stay or leave decisions…
+If we acknowledge these fundamental facts, we begin to make better stay or leave decisions.